MigOpsRepos/pg_dbms_errlog/README.md

 Enable/disable log of failing queries.
 Default disabled.

-- *pg_dbms_errlog.frequency*

-Amount of time the background worker will sleep before checking for unprocessed errors, which only happens if pg_dbms_errlog.synchronous is disabled.
-Default is 60s.

 - *pg_dbms_errlog.query_tag*

 Tag (a numeric or string literal in parentheses) that gets added to the error log to help identify the statement that caused the errors.
 If the tag is omitted, a NULL value is used.

-- *pg_dbms_errlog.max_workers*

-Number of dynamic background workers that can be launched simultaneously.
-Note that for now it can only happen on different databases.
-Default is 1.

 - *pg_dbms_errlog.reject_limit*

 Maximum number of errors that can be encountered before the DML statement terminates and rolls back.
-A value of -1 mean unlimited.
-The default reject limit is zero, which means that upon encountering the first error, the error is logged and the statement rolls back.
-FIXME: not supported yet.
+A value of -1 mean unlimited, this is the default.
+When reject limit is zero no error is logged and the statement rolls back.
+Unlike Oracle which apply this limit per DML statement, the extension use this limit for the whole DML transaction.

 - *pg_dbms_errlog.synchronous*

-Wait for error processing completion when an error happens or when the transaction ends.
-Default enabled.
-Asynchronous logging is discouraged as you can loose some error messages when the script ends unless you wait enough time at end of the script to wait for all asynchronous insert to be effective.
+Wait for error processing completion when an error happens (`query`) or when the transaction ends (`transaction`).
+Default value is `transaction`.
+When synchronous logging is disabled (`off`) error logging is done when the bg_worker wakes up or when function `dbms_errlog.publish_queue()` is called or that the synchronous level is changed.

 - *pg_dbms_errlog.no_client_error*

 Enable/disable client error logging.
-Enable by default, the error messages logged will not be sent to the client but still looged on server side.
+Enable by default, the error messages logged will not be sent to the client but still logged on server side.
 This correspond to the Oracle behavior.

+- *pg_dbms_errlog.debug*

+Enable/disable debug traces.

+- *pg_dbms_errlog.frequency*

+Amount of time the background worker will sleep before checking for unprocessed errors, which only happens if `pg_dbms_errlog.synchronous` is disabled.
+Default is 60s.

+- *pg_dbms_errlog.max_workers*

+Number of dynamic background workers that can be launched simultaneously.
+Note that for now it can only happen on different databases.
+Default is 1.

 ### [Use of the extension](#use-of-the-extension)